-Failure to return or renew the items, where allowed, results in an account being placed on the user's LRC record and borrowing privileges suspended.
+Failure to return the items, will result in an account being placed on the user's LRC record and borrowing privileges suspended.
 An account notice will be duly dispatched for the replacement cost of any overdue items plus an administration cost.

-1.2 Overdue 1-Day Loans and DVDs.
-Overdue 1-day loan materials and DVDs are charged at a higher rate of fines.
+1.2 Overdue DVD Loans

+DVD loans are also for a period of 7 days.
+Overdue DVD loans are charged at a higher rate of fine.
-Failure to return 1-day loans or DVDs on time is seen as a serious abuse of the LRC service.

 Overdue notifications and accounts will be sent to users as outlined in 1.1 above.

-- 1.3 Overdue Inter-Library Loans.
+1.3 Overdue Inter-Library Loans

 An item borrowed from another Library through the Inter-Library Loan service will be subject to the conditions imposed by the lending Library.
 This may ultimately result in the LRC user being invoiced for the replacement cost of the item, plus any administration fee in accordance with the lending library's own regulations.
-The LRC may also impose a fine in the event of late returns. - 1.4 Accounts.
+The LRC may also impose a fine in the event of late returns.

+1.4 Accounts

 All users will be sent accounts for LRC items that are 21 days or more overdue.
 The University may take further steps to recover items which become seriously overdue.
 Users must return the item(s), pay any fines due (where applicable to the category of user), and pay an administration cost to clear the account.

 If any item(s), issued on a QMU Smart Card have been lost or stolen, the user must pay the replacement cost of the item(s), any fines (where applicable) and the administration cost.
-If the item(s) are subsequently found, the replacement cost only will be refunded https://www.qmu.ac.uk/study-here/postgraduate-research-study/graduate-school-and-doctoral-research/current-students/
+If the item(s) are subsequently found, the replacement cost only will be refunded.